The lotus effect (lotus effect): Functionality, application and examples explained

 Application of the lotus effect with nano sealants on surfaces

-we can artificially reproduce the lotus effect on surfaces.
+Through the use of nanotechnology we can artificially reproduce the lotus effect on surfaces.
 Special nano sealants, which create a microscopic structure similar to that of lotus leaves, produce a water, oil and dirt-repellent surface.
 These finely structured coatings create a resistant surface at the molecular level that minimizes the adhesion of dirt and water and oil (or grease), thereby promoting the beading of liquid droplets.
 This self-cleaning effect reduces the need for water and chemical cleaning agents, which is an environmentally friendly and cost-effective solution.

 Examples of the use of the lotus effect in products

-simplify cleaning and extend the durability of materials.
+The lotus effect is used in all sealing products to facilitate cleaningsimplify cleaning and extend the durability of materials.
 In the automotive industry, for example, nanotechnology coatings lead to self-cleaning car paints that actively repel water and dirt.
 In the textile sector, appropriate treatments enable the production of water and dirt-repellent clothing.
 Nano sealants are also used in the construction industry to make roofs and facades more resistant to environmental influences and easier to clean.
 In the sanitary sector, such coatings help to prevent the build-up of limescale and dirt on ceramic surfaces, which improves cleanliness and hygiene.

 How can we use the lotus effect in everyday life?